rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

 ## Command related to other components

-* `timedatactl` - Query or change system time and date settings.
+* `timedatactl` - Queries or changes system time and date settings.
-* `hostnamectl` - Query or change system hostname.
+* `hostnamectl` - Queries or changes system hostname.
-* `localectl` - Query or change system locale and keyboard settings.
+* `localectl` - Queries or changes system locale and keyboard settings.
-* `systemd-analyze` - Profile `systemd`, show unit dependencies, check unit files.
+* `systemd-analyze` - Profile `systemd`, shows unit dependencies, checks unit files.
-* `journalctl` - View system or service logs.
+* `journalctl` - Views system or service logs.
 The `journalctl` command is so important that a separate section will come later explaining its use and what to look out for.
 * `loginctl` - Session management of login users.